Joseph7e/Genome-Sequencing-and-Comparative-Genomic-Analysis/README.md

 ![workflow diagram](images/nh-architecture-diagram.png)

-+ Submodule 1, **Introduction to genome sequence and assembly** provides an introduction to how genome sequenicng data is generated, with a focus on Illumina next-generation sequenicng platforms.
++ Submodule 1, **Introduction to Genome Sequencing and Assembly** provides an introduction to how genome sequenicng data is generated, with a focus on Illumina next-generation sequenicng platforms.
 The submodule starts working with the sequencing data, covering the download of data from public repositories, common quality control steps, and ends with assembly of the sequencing data.

-+ Submodule 2, **Assembly Assessment and Annotation** teaches you how to assess the quality of a *de novo* genome assembly and introduces importantant bionformatic tools and file formars.
-This is a crucial step to ensure high qulaiyt data goes into the comparative genomics module.
++ Submodule 2, **Genome Assessment and Genome Annotation** teaches you how to assess the quality of a *de novo* genome assembly and introduces importantant bionformatic tools and file formars.
+This is a crucial step to ensure high quality data goes into the comparative genomics module.
 This submodule ends with a lesson on genome annotation.

-+ Submodule 3, **NextFlow automation** Reproducability and scalability are crucial in bionformatics, especially in analyses that include large numbers of genome datasets.
++ Submodule 3, **Workflow Automation and Acquisition of Public Datasets** Reproducability and scalability are crucial in bionformatics, especially in analyses that include large numbers of genome datasets.
 In this module we process many datasets through the same workflow covered in submodules 1 and 2.

-+ Submodule 4, **Comparative Genomics** The final module combines the output from all other submodules and runs a comparative genomics analysis using the tool Orthofinder.
++ Submodule 4, **Comparative Genomics Analysis** The final module combines the output from all other submodules and runs a comparative genomics analysis using the tool Orthofinder.
 This module includes the generation of the final tables and visualiztions.

 ## **Data**

 Publicly available data used for the module is focused on antimicrobial resistance (AMR) gene discovery and will be downloaded from the short-read archive (SRA) using the NCBIs fastq-dump tool.
 The publicly available data we download in submodules 1 and 3 are described in a manuscript comparing phenotypic and WGS-derived AMR profiles (Painset et al. 2020) and is available under the BioProject accession PRJNA505131.

 ## **Funding**